equinor/resfo-utilities/docs/source/user_guide.rst

 User Guide
 ==========
-Resfo is an abbreviation for "Results Fortran Output"
+Resfo is an abbreviation for "REservoir Simulation Fortran Output"

 Purpose
 -------